Undergraduate Studies

 The Music Minor requires a minimum of 18 semester hours in music courses to include MLIT 1013, MUTH 1603, MUTH 2603, and either MUHS 3703 or MUHS 3713; other courses to be determined by the student in consultation with a music faculty adviser.
 6 of the 18 hours must be at the 3000 level or higher.

-The student must notify the Department of Music of his/her intent to minor.
+The student must notify the Department of Music of their intent to minor.

 For assistance or questions regarding the music minor, please contact our music minor advisor, Dr. Cory Mixdorf at 479-575-4711 or cmixdorf@uark.edu.